Building a Resilient Recruitment Culture: Keys to Retention in a Changing Landscape

 Create Networking Opportunities

-It’s important to give your team meaningful exposure to key people in the company.
+Giving your team meaningful exposure to key people in the company is important.
 Whenever an opportunity arises for one of my recruiters to engage with senior staff, I make sure they’re included.
-While I could attend those meetings myself, bringing my team along ensures they gain valuable facetime and build relationships they might not otherwise have access to.
+It’s a chance for them to gain valuable facetime and build relationships they might not otherwise have access to.

-For example, I’m in the process of developing company-wide training at OneSignal.
-If a team member shows interest in this project, I’ll involve them in the planning, and they might even join me when the training is launched.
-This will give them visibility with business leaders who may not be familiar with them.
-Perhaps those leaders see firsthand that this person is a standout—someone organized, proactive, and reliable.
+For example, I’m in the process of developing a company-wide training program at OneSignal.
+I have a team member who has shown interest in this project, so they’ll be involved in the planning process, and help me launch and deliver the training sessions.
+This will give them increased visibility across the company.

 By bringing team members into meetings, presentations, or cross-department projects, we can help our recruiters build relationships, demonstrate their strengths, and stay top of mind when new roles or promotions arise.
 Without these chances, talented team members might remain unseen by key decision-makers.